What means the Right to be Informed?

 - The recipients or categories of recipients of the personal data.

-- The details of transfers of the personal data to any third countries or international organisations (if applicable).
+- The details of transfers of personal data to any third countries or international organisations (if applicable).

 - The retention periods for the personal data.